Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: Summary

-In the future, we will study in greater detail the hardness-luminosity evolution of ULXs and HLXs in order to better assess their nature, and conduct individual studies of some HLX outliers.
-A statistical study of X-ray sources in dwarf galaxies is also in preparation, in order to seek IMBH and wandering black holes in isolated galaxies and investigate the ULX excess found in these galaxies.
+In the future, we will study in greater detail the hardness-luminosity evolution of ULXs and HLXs to better assess their nature (Amato et al. in prep), and conduct individual studies of some HLX outliers.
+A statistical study of X-ray sources in dwarf galaxies is also in preparation, to seek IMBHs and wandering black holes in isolated galaxies and investigate the ULX excess previously reported in these galaxies.